kubevirt/kubevirt/docs/getting-started.md

 ### Code generation

 **Note:** This is only important if you plan to modify sources, you don't need code generators just for building

 To invoke all code-generators and regenerate generated code, run:

 ```bash
 make generate
 ```

+Typical code changes where running the generators is needed:

+ * When changing APIs, REST paths or their comments (gets reflected in the api documentation, clients, generated cloners, ...)
+ * When changing mocked interfaces (the mock generator needs to update the generated mocks then)

+ We have a check in our CI system, so that you don't miss when `make generate` needs to be called.

 ### Testing